Darter90/MockitoCompendium/POJO_like/Getters_and_Setters.md

     }
 ````

-Repeat more or less the same assertions in all the other methods.<br />
+Repeat more or less the same assertions in all the other methods.
 This is the test case right now:

 ````
 import org.junit.jupiter.api.Test;